-Many consumers use cash-back apps and browser extensions to subsidize online purchases.
+Many consumers use cash-back apps, shopping portals, and browser extensions to subsidize online purchases.
 Travel rewards apps and extensions offer similar benefits, just with points or miles instead of dollars and cents.

 Curious shoppers looking to get a feel for the process can check out Evreward, one of the more established rewards apps.
 Evreward counts several major airlines among its partners:

 - American Airlines

 A handful of other travel brands, including Choice Hotels and Amtrak, also participate.
 Reward rates commonly fall between 1 and 10 units per $1 spent.
 On the higher end, that’s significantly better than travel rewards cards, which typically earn no more than 5 points or miles per $1 spent.